-DUNLAP, Kansas — On a lonely, country road in Dunlap, Kan., a monument to the memory of Exodusters soars.
-An engraved stainless steel plaque stretches between two pillars of limestone and marks the family farm of a freed slave.
+DUNLAP, Kansas — On a lonely country road in Dunlap, Kan., a monument to the memory of Exodusters soars.
+An engraved stainless steel plaque stretches between two limestone pillars and marks the family farm of a freed slave.

 Built by Jack Davis, whose family bought the farm more than a century ago, the monument honors the thousands of African Americans who fled the lower Mississippi Valley for Kansas, seeking a better life.

 But more than abject poverty, Exodusters fled the anarchy and violence that followed the Civil War when marauding ex-Confederate soldiers and angry Southerners forged the Ku Klux Klan.
-This “tide of disorder” swept through the South with its members stealing livestock, burning barns, terrorizing and killing African Americans.
+This “tide of disorder” swept through the South, with its members stealing livestock, burning barns, and terrorizing and killing African Americans.

 Most immigrants were spurred by word of mouth, while others followed organizers such as Benjamin “Pap” Singleton of Tennessee and Henry Adams of Louisiana.
 Entire communities immigrated to Kansas, “the Garden Spot of the World” and home of abolitionist John Brown.